Our theory of change defines our role in fostering demonstrable outcomes.

 Pilots are new and emergent programmes of work incubated and trialled by BTA.
 Although Pilots may have independent sources of revenue from the beginning, their nascent stage is typically funded by BTA (or a specific initiative).

 Once Pilots achieve proof-of-concept and a sustainable resourcing model, they can qualify as an “Initiative”.
-Pilots that are unable to achieve these milestones after a reasonable period of time are typically retired (e.g. The B Well Coalition) or restructured (e.g. The AI Coalition being transferred into the CLC.
+Pilots that are unable to achieve these milestones after a reasonable period of time are typically retired (e.g. The B Well Coalition) or restructured (e.g. The AI Coalition potentially transferring into the CLC).

 In short, Pilots are “Initiatives in probation”.